 3. Don’t criticize in public.
 Being criticized can be tough to take under the best of conditions, but especially in front of other people.
 All it does is humiliate your partner and raise their defenses.
-When you embarrass your mate in public it weakens the bonds of intimacy in your relationship.
+When you embarrass your mate in public it weakens the bonds of intimacy and can undermine your happy relationship.
 The same principle applies if you have children.
 Criticizing your partner in the presence of your children undermines their authority with the kids and can cause them to develop an attitude of disrespect.
 This is especially true if your mate is a stepparent.

 4. Don’t fight about money.
 Money is a highly emotionally charged subject, especially when couples are feeling a financial squeeze.
 Disagreements about money have always been among the most common causes of relationship conflicts and this trend has escalated dramatically since the economic downturn.
 Money problems can cause tremendous stress which seems to form a catalyst for frustration based agitation.
 When money is tight it’s vital to seek a solution together as a couple.
-If you lean on each other your relationship will actually get stronger during tough times.
+If you lean on each other your already happy relationship will actually get stronger during tough times.

 5. Eliminate “always” and “never” from your vocabulary.
 When your mate does something wrong, exaggerating the offense will only make things worse.
 Nobody likes to be told that they always make the same mistake or that they never do what they should have done.
 It may seem like that is the case when you are upset, but how do you feel when someone lays the same accusation on you?
 Thinking in exaggerated terms is nothing more than a bad habit that only agitates a situation and undermines your relationship.
 Try replacing words like always and never with more realistic, less accusatory terms like often or sometimes.
 You will feel much less angry inside.